xavibenjamin/brightpixels.blog/_posts/2019-01-15-pull-list-for-january-16-2019.md

 ---
 title: Pull List for January 16, 2019
+seo_title: 'The Amazing Spider-Man #13 - Pull List for January 16, 2019'
 date: 2019-01-15 10:34:00 -06:00
-tags:
-- comics
+categories:
-- pull list
+- Comics
 custom_type: post
 excerpt: Every Wednesday, all-new comic books hit the shelves with original stories to be engrossed in, and new art to be fascinated by.
 This is my weekly write-up